Frequently Asked Questions

 What about smoking?

-- There are recycle bins throughout the site.
-We encourage patrons to GO GREEN.
-Please try to reduce your use of plastics and avoid single-use plastic containers.
+Laketown Ranch is a natural environment that is home to a herd of Roosevelt elk and other wildlife.
+Please use proper waste and recycling bins throughout the festival site.
+Help us reduce plastics and avoid single-use plastic containers.
 Keep a clean campsite and leave no trace when you leave.
 For safety reasons, no glass containers, please.
 Enjoy your beverages in hard, re-usable plastic or travel containers.

 There are a variety of food and merchandise vendors on site, including our own festival kitchen, The Silver Dollar Cafe, with a rotating menu of regular and healthy options.

 There is a nearby campsite operated by the Town of Lake Cowichan with a beach and some hookups.
 If camping isn’t for you, there are several hotels and numerous BnB options in Lake Cowichan, which is only 4 km from the festival site.
 Local hotels book up quickly.
 Hotels are also available 25 minutes away in Duncan.
 See Tourism Cowichan for more info.